domeengine/dome/docs/modules/math.md

 Returns an element-wise subtraction of the two Vectors.
 This will error if you try to subtract a Vector from something other than a Vector, or vice versa.

 #### `Vector * Number: Vector`
-Returns the given vector, where it's elements have been multipled by the scalar.
+Returns the given vector, where it's elements have been multiplied by the scalar.
 This will error if the multiplier is not a number.

 #### `Vector / Number: Vector`
 Returns the given vector, where it's elements have been divided by the scalar.
 This will error if the divisor is not a Number.